Investment Case Update: May 5, 2025

 Why We Own It

 CNC offers strong growth prospects at a compelling valuation.
-Government-sponsored program spending is projected to grow 64% from 2022-2031, with Medicaid spending expected to grow at a 5% CAGR to $1.2T over the same period.
-Although Medicaid eligibility redeterminations are expected to create a ~$7.5B revenue headwind in 2024 due to the recent conclusion of the COVID public health emergency, this process should establish a solid foundation for future growth, with management guiding for top-line growth at a 6-7% CAGR over the long-term from this segment, implying it also expects to steal more market share from peers.
-While CNC lags behind peers in Medicare membership, it has the largest concentration of dual-eligible2 special needs plans (DSNP) among its peers, with the added complexity of these products contributing to higher per-member per-month revenue relative to other plans.
+Government-sponsored program spending is projected to grow 67% from 2024-2034, with Medicaid spending expected to grow at a nearly 5% CAGR (compound annual growth rate) to $1.0T over the same period.2 Although ongoing Medicaid eligibility redeterminations and emerging Marketplace subsidy eligibility headwinds are expected to pressure top and bottom-line results in the near term, these processes should ultimately establish a more solid foundation for future growth.
+Management still sees its Medicaid business growing at a 6-7% CAGR over the long-term (implying market share gains),3 with potentially inflecting near-term segment profitability, while the higher-margin Marketplace business is expected to grow in the mid-to-high single-digits over the long term despite an expected mid-teens headwind to enrollment this year.
+While CNC lags behind peers in Medicare membership, it has the largest concentration of dual-eligible4 special needs plans (DSNP) among its peers, with the added complexity of these products contributing to higher per member per month revenue relative to other plans.

 How Management Allocates Capital

-Management’s capital allocation priorities are 1) funding organic growth, 2) share repurchases, 3) maintaining a debt-to-Adjusted-EBITDA leverage ratio of <3x, and 4) M&A. CNC is already below its target leverage ratio with leverage sitting at 2.9x as of year-end 2023.
-If management executes on planned share repurchases of $3.3B in 2024, CNC will have bought back $8.0B worth of its stock between 2022-2024, amounting to ~20% of the company’s current market cap.
+Management’s capital allocation priorities are 1) funding organic growth, 2) share repurchases, 3) maintaining a debt to Adjusted EBITDA leverage ratio of <3x (vs. 2.8x at end of 1Q25), and 4) Mergers and Acquisitions (M&A).
+If management executes on planned share repurchases of ~$2B in 2025, CNC will have bought back $9.9B worth of its stock between 2022-2025, amounting to ~33% of the company’s current market cap.